Lady Maga USA | Delta Airlines May Have Fired A Drag Queen For Supporting Trump | OAP #27

 You really have to love people and you have to, you know, go forward.

-So with that, like I don't like Disney anymore, but that like hospitable, happy, magical experience.
+So with that, like, I don't like Disney anymore, but that like hospitable, happy, magical experience.

-It is magic, we're flying in the sky.
+We're flying in the sky.

 I still don't understand how airplanes do it.